-About the showMulti award-winning Broadway legend, Audra McDonald, makes her long-awaited West End debut as Billie Holiday in Lady Day at Emerson’s Bar and Grill, the role that earned her a Tony Award.
+About the showMulti-award winning Broadway legend Audra McDonald makes her long-awaited West End debut as Billie Holiday in Lady Day at Emerson’s Bar and Grill, the role that earned her a Tony Award.
 An intimate evening that features hard-hitting monologues and a selection of Holiday's best songs, this is an evening at the theatre that won't be forgotten.

-Writer Lanie Robertson brought Lady Day at Emerson’s Bar and Grill to Off-Broadway audiences in 1986, and subsequently won the Outer Critics Award.
+Originally playing to audiences Off-Broadway in 1986, Lady Day at Emerson’s Bar and Grill subsequently went on to win the Outer Critics Award.
 When it was revived with McDonald in 2014, audiences were captivated by the performance and the play extended its Broadway run 4 times before it finally closed.
-In London, Lady Day will be directed by Lonny Price, who has previously worked with an impressive selection stars including Emma Thompson (Sweeney Todd), Neil Patrick Harries, Stephen Colbert, Patti LuPone (all in Company), and Kristin Chenoweth (Candide).
+Lonny Price directs the London production, which opened at Wyndham's Theatre in June 2017.

-Who Should See It?Fans of Billie Holiday will not want to miss this insightful and intimate look into the final months of her life.
-With Audra McDonald at the helm, this is the perfect opportunity to see one of the most successful stage performers of her generation in her element.
+Who Should See It?Fans of legendary singer Billie Holiday will not want to miss this insightful and intimate look into the final months of her life.
+With Audra McDonald leading the production, this is the perfect opportunity to see one of the most successful stage performers of in her element.

 Lady Day at Emerson's Bar & Grill is not suitable for children.